 - 1954 Ferrari 500 Mondial Pinin Farina Coupe, chassis number 0422 MD.

-- 1954 Ferrari 375 MM Scaglietti Coupe, chassis 0402 AM, with a on-off design by Sergio Scaglietti for Italian film director Roberto Rossellini.
+- 1954 Ferrari 375 MM Scaglietti Coupe, chassis 0402 AM, with an one-off design by Sergio Scaglietti for Italian film director Roberto Rossellini.

 - 1957 Maserati 300 S Fantuzzi Spider, chassis number 3072, finished fourth overall at the 1957 Mille Miglia driven by Giorgio Scarlatti.